 The solid yellow light on the FiOS extender e3200 indicates that the extender is not connected to the router.
 Make sure that the extender is plugged in and turned on.

-• Try to restart the router and the extender and see if it works.
+- Try to restart the Verizon router and extender to see if it works.

 A green SYS (system) light on the Verizon Network Extender indicates that it is operating normally.
 However, if the SYS light is blinking or not lit, it could mean there is an issue.